SeldonIO/alibi/CONTRIBUTING.md

     # Import is from `__init__` public API file.
 Class will be protected by optional_import function and so this will
     # be type any.
     from alibi.utils import LanguageModel

+  # The following will not throw an error because of the forward reference but mypy will still work.
+  def example_function(language_model: Union['LanguageModel', str]) -> None:
+    ...
   ```
 - Developers can use `make repl tox-env=<tox-env-name>` to run a python REPL with the specified optional dependency
 installed.
 This is to allow manual testing.